8thwall/web/examples/threejs/custom-pipeline-module/README.md

 8th Wall Web provides a built-in pipeline module that interfaces with the three.js environment and lifecycle.

-For advanced users who would like to customize their three.js configuration, the example `customThreejsPipelineModule.js` more-or-less replicates what `XR.Threejs.pipelineModule()` does and can be used as a starting point for customization.
+For advanced users who would like to customize their three.js configuration, the example `customThreejsPipelineModule.js` more-or-less replicates what `XR8.Threejs.pipelineModule()` does and can be used as a starting point for customization.

-You would use this custom module instead of `XR.Threejs.pipelineModule()`
+You would use this custom module instead of `XR8.Threejs.pipelineModule()`

 ## Example